Japanese economic miracle: High increasing stage (1954–1972)

-Influence of governmental policies: Ikeda administration and keiretsu
+Influence of government policies: Ikeda administration and keiretsu

 In 1954, the economic system MITI had cultivated from 1949 to 1953 came into full effect.
 Prime Minister Hayato Ikeda, whom Chalmers Johnson calls "the single most important individual architect of the Japanese economic miracle," pursued a policy of heavy industrialization.
 This policy led to the emergence of 'over-loaning' (a practice that continues today) in which the Bank of Japan issues loans to city banks who in turn issue loans to industrial conglomerates.
 Since there was a shortage of capital in Japan at the time, industrial conglomerates borrowed beyond their capacity to repay, often beyond their net worth, causing city banks in turn to over-borrow from the Bank of Japan.
 This gave the national Bank of Japan complete control over dependent local banks.

 The system of over-loaning, combined with the government's relaxation of anti-monopoly laws (a remnant of SCAP control) also led to the re-emergence of conglomerate groups called keiretsu that mirrored the wartime conglomerates, or zaibatsu.
-Led by the economic improvements of Sony businessmen Masaru Ibuka and Akio Morita, the keiretsu efficiently allocated resources and became competitive internationally.

-At the heart of the keiretsu conglomerates' success lay city banks, which lent generously, formalizing cross-share holdings in diverse industries.
+Led by the economic improvements of Sony businessmen Masaru Ibuka and Akio Morita, the keiretsu efficiently allocated resources and became competitive internationally.At the heart of the keiretsu conglomerates' success lay city banks, which lent generously, formalizing cross-share holdings in diverse industries.
 The keiretsu spurred both horizontal and vertical integration, locking out foreign companies from Japanese industries.
 Keiretsu had close relations with MITI and each other through the cross-placement of shares, providing protection from foreign take-overs.
 For example, 83% of Japan's Development Bank's finances went toward strategic industries: shipbuilding, electric power, coal and steel production.
 Keiretsu proved crucial to protectionist measures that shielded Japan's sapling economy.

-Keiretsu also fostered an attitude shift among Japanese managers that tolerated low profits in the short-run because keiretsu were less concerned with increasing stock dividends and profits and more concerned about interest payments.
-Approximately only two-thirds of the shares of a given company were traded, cushioning keiretsu against market fluctuations and allowing keiretsu managers to plan for the long-term and maximize market shares instead of focusing on short-term profits.

 The Ikeda administration also instituted the Foreign Exchange Allocation Policy, a system of import controls designed to prevent the flooding of Japan's markets by foreign goods.
 MITI used the foreign exchange allocation to stimulate the economy by promoting exports, managing investment and monitoring production capacity.
 In 1953, MITIs revised the Foreign Exchange Allocation Policy to promote domestic industries and increase the incentive for exports by revising the export-link system.
 A later revision-based production capacity on foreign exchange allocation to prevent foreign dumping.